 - students (as individuals), but support is only granted on provision of invoices and/or receipts for agreed costs.

 Community Strengthening Policy

-Sponsorships, Student assistance and Research Grants will be managed by the Deakin University Community Bank Advisory Board (DUCBAB) and the Deakin University Community Bank Customer Hub staff.
+Sponsorships, Student assistance and Research Grants will be managed by the Community Bank at Deakin University Advisory Board (CBDUAB) and the Community Bank at Deakin University Customer Hub staff.
 Deakin University’s Manager Community Relations and Sponsorship will provide support and advice to Customer Support Hub Staff and DUCBAB as required.

-In the instance of evaluating Research Grant applications the DUCBAB will co-opt an independent Deakin University-based research specialist to provide analysis of the application.
+In the instance of evaluating Research Grant applications the CBDUAB will co-opt an independent Deakin University-based research specialist to provide analysis of the application.